younginnovations/yi-frontend-starter-kit/README.md

 ## Further improvements

-We're constantly working on adding new features and improvements.
+We're constantly working on adding new features.
+Get in touch if you have ideas for improvements.
 Bug reports and pull requests are welcome.